Electra complex: As cover for sexual abuse

-Author Florence Rush has accused the female Oedipus complex of being a tool to cover up sexual abuse of children by their parents, particularly by their fathers.
+Social worker Florence Rush has accused the female Oedipus complex of being a tool to cover up sexual abuse of children by their parents, particularly by their fathers.
 Rush writes that when Freud's female patients told him of being abused as children, he first took them seriously, resulting in Freud's seduction theory that mental illness is caused by sexual abuse.
 Then, however, Freud became uncomfortable with the implication of widespread sexual abuse that this theory implied.
 He replaced it with the Oedipus complex theory, which allowed Freud to dismiss women's stories of childhood abuse as imaginary, writing "I was able to recognize in this phantasy of being seduced by the father the typical Oedipus complex in women."
 Rush refers to this dismissal as the Freudian coverup.

 Criticism by Freud

-Freud was critical of the premise behind Jung's idea, writing in 1931 "It is only in the male child that we find the fateful combination of love for the one parent and simultaneous hatred for the other as a rival."
-Though at other times he seems to accept the premise of the Electra complex.
+Freud was critical of the premise behind Jung's idea, writing in 1931 "It is only in the male child that we find the fateful combination of love for the one parent and simultaneous hatred for the other as a rival," though at other times he seems to accept the premise of the Electra complex.
 Freud never made clear his view of the applicability of the Oedipus complex to girls or women.